abstractumx/abstractumx/README.md

 ### Hi there 👋
 ---

-- 🌱 I’m currently learning Python and Linux
+- 🌱 I’m currently learning Python and Linux & Cyber
 - ☁️ G-Fan